TrafficMCTS: A Closed-Loop Traffic Flow Generation Framework with Group-Based Monte Carlo Tree Search: Experiments

 The simulation experiments are conducted to assess the performance of our proposed framework.
 First, a case study is presented to show the improvement of our group-based MCTS algorithm to other relevant approaches.
 Then, we illustrate how our closed-loop framework can bring diversity to AVs and manage the scenarios involving a mix of AVs and HVs.
 Finally, long-term simulations are conducted to demonstrate our framework’s ability to generate realistic large-scale traffic flows with complex interactions.
 In particular, a comparative experiment with SUMO displays the framework's efficient decision-making ability in ramp scenarios.

-In the first two experiments, the initial states of the vehicle flow is derived from real-world driving records obtained from the CitySim dataset \cite{ou2022}.
+In the first two experiments, the initial states of the vehicle flow are derived from real-world driving records obtained from the CitySim dataset \cite{ou2022}.
 Driving intentions such as lane-changings, entering or exiting ramps, and overtaking leading vehicles may be assigned to the vehicles.
 These driving intentions serve as inputs to the framework.
-The proposed framework is implemented under the environment of Python 3.10 on a PC with Intel Core i7-11700 @ 2.50GHz.
-To facilitate the discussion, the parameters of the vehicles in all experiments are listed in Table \ref{tab:parameters}.
+The proposed framework is implemented under the environment of Python 3.10 on a PC with an Intel Core i7-11700 @ 2.50GHz CPU with 8 cores.
+To facilitate the discussion, the parameters of the vehicles and the reward settings in all experiments are listed in Table \ref{tab:veh_parameters} and Table \ref{tab:reward_settings}, respectively.
 The time step is set to 1.5 $s$ in the decision module and 0.1 $s$ in the planning module.
 The grouping algorithm deals with interaction possibilities within the next two decision time steps.
-Besides, we set the minimum safe distance $MSD = 2~m$ in Eq. (\ref{eq:safty distance}).
+Besides, we set the minimum safe distance $MSD = 2~m$ in Eq. (\ref{eq:safety_distance}).
 The maximum decision horizon is 9 $s$.
 In the closed-loop framework, the re-planning period is set to 0.3 $s$, and the lower and upper limits of the re-decision period are set to 1.5 $s$ and 6 $s$, respectively.
 For the sake of convenience, the weight of the cost function for vehicle planning remains unchanged across all experiments.
-The detailed experiment video can be found on YouTube with the URL of {\href{https://youtu.be/Tr0QWCasO54}{https://youtu.be/Tr0QWCasO54}}.
+The detailed experiment video can be found on YouTube via {\href{https://youtu.be/Tr0QWCasO54}{https://youtu.be/Tr0QWCasO54}}.